Nike: Q2 2026 Earnings Review, Business Evaluation and Stock Forecast for 2026

-This article examines Nike, Inc., outlines its revenue sources, reviews Nike’s performance over the past three quarters, and sets out expectations for Q2 FY2026.
-It also provides a technical analysis of NKE shares, forming the basis for a Nike stock forecast for calendar 2025.
+This article reviews Nike, Inc., outlines its revenue sources, summarises Nike’s quarterly performance, and presents expectations for Q3 of the 2026 fiscal year.
+Additionally, a technical analysis of NKE is provided, which forms the basis for the Nike stock forecast for the 2026 calendar year.

 About Nike, Inc.